Canaveral Marshes Conservation Area

 Spanish Bayonet Rose of Plymouth Coastal Mock Vervain

-Spanish Bayonet, Rose-of-Plymouth and Coastal Mock Vervain.
+Spanish Bayonet Rose-of-Plymouth Coastal Mock Vervain

 Helmet Skullcap Canadian Toadflax Lyreleaf Sage